• Skip to primary navigation

 Airbnb and Vacation Rentals

-Since there are a lot of foreigners and snowbirds in Uvita, you can find plenty of vacation rentals on Airbnb and VRBO.
-You can rent a fully furnished ocean view house up in the mountains, by the beach or in the local neighborhoods.
+You can find plenty of vacation rentals on Airbnb and VRBO such as fully furnished ocean view houses up in the mountains, by the beach or in the local neighborhoods.

 Recommended Uvita, Costa Rica Restaurants

-• Mosaic: Nice wine bar and restaurant by Uvita Waterfall.
-Really good paninis, salads and sushi.
-And of course, fine wines.
-Definitely a must visit and right next to Uvita waterfall.
+• Mosaic: Nice wine bar and restaurant.
+Really good paninis, salad, sushi and fine wines.

 • Los Almendros: Good local Costa Rican place in town.